beginning of content

 • You can develop torticollis from muscle trauma that may be so minor you don’t even recall it.

-• You can treat torticollis with pain relief, local heat and gentle massage.
+• You can treat torticollis with pain relief, applying gentle heat and massage.

-• Your symptoms will usually disappear within about one week.
+• Your symptoms will usually disappear within about a week.

 What is torticollis?

-Torticollis (twisted neck) is when the muscles of your neck spasm (cramp) and cause your neck to twist to one side.
-It’s a physical sign rather than a distinct disease.
+Torticollis (twisted neck) is when the muscles of your neck spasm or cramp.
+It causes your neck to twist to one side.
+It’s a physical sign, not a disease.

-Torticollis is a common cause of neck pain in young people, and it’s not generally associated with a previous neck injury or neck pain.
+Torticollis is a common cause of neck pain in young people and is usually not linked to a past neck injury.

 What are the symptoms of torticollis?